 This is understandable since Germany is known for its drinking culture.
 Plus, it is one of the few places in the world where you are allowed to drink alcohol in public.

 Besides the alcoholic drinks, soda or coffee are also intriguing cultural highlights in this country.
 So if you’re not a fan of morning headaches after one night of drinking, there are still tons of drink options for you!

 In the sections below, I will list out the most well-known and well-loved beverages in this country.
 These drinks will surely inspire you to have a night out with your friends while visiting this country.

 Before you start this article, there are a few things you need to know about the German drinking age.
 In Germany, the legal drinking age is 16, although children must wait until they are 18 to consume spirits and hard alcohol.

 Adolescents from 14-16 years old are prohibited from purchasing, consuming, or possessing alcohol in public.
 However, if a parent or legal guardian accompanies them and gives them permission, they will be able to do so.

-Unwind Your Mind With Some German Alcoholic Drinks
+German Alcoholic Drinks

 Now, let’s get crazy with some boozes!
 Germany is the land of free-flowing beer, but it is also filled with a plethora of fantastic alcoholic drinks like wine or rum for you to enjoy.